Scunthorpe Steelworks: Normanby Park works, John Lysaght

 At the beginning of the 20th century John Lysaght & Co. investigated opportunities to integrate backwards by producing steel for its rolling mills in South Wales.
 A number of schemes were considered including a works at Newport, South Wales; the acquisition of the Westbury Iron Company (Wiltshire); or a new works near Scunthorpe.
 Discussions and agreement with Sir Berkeley Sheffield on a lease of the iron ore containing land were made in 1905, and the decision was taken to establish a steelworks, with the estimated capital cost at under £350,000.

 During the Depression of 1920–21 the works was temporarily closed—iron and steel production was resumed in 1922 but the works operated at under capacity for the remainder of the decade.
 At the beginning of the Great Depression of the 1930s the works was reconstructed at a cost of £400,000 to specialise outside general mass market steels—as a result capacity utilising was at 80% compared to an industry average of nearer 50%, though with very low profit margins.
 During this period the works was primary supplier to the company's Orb Works in Newport.

 Due to oversupply in the industry the blast furnaces were again temporarily shut down in 1938.
-In 1939 the company was notified by government official that the works work be required to supply steel for projectile Shells.
+In 1939 the company was notified by government official that the works would be required to supply steel for projectile Shells.

 During the post war period the works was planned to increase output to 500,000 ingot tons pa—by 1955 this figure had been exceeded with production at 600,000 tons pa.
 Two Linz-Donawitz process converters of 60 tons capacity each were installed in 1964.